Discovery science: Purpose

 Discovery science places an emphasis on 'basic' discovery, which can fundamentally change the status quo.
-For example, in the early years of water resources research, the use of discovery science was demonstrated by seeking to elucidate phenomena that was, until that point, unexplained.
+For example, in the early years of water resources research, the use of discovery science was demonstrated by seeking to elucidate phenomena that were, until that point, unexplained.
 It did not matter how unusual these ideas may have been perceived to be.
-In this sense, discovery science is based on the attitude that ‘‘we must not allow our concepts of the earth, in so far as they transcend the reach of observation, to root themselves so deeply and so firmly in our minds that the process of uprooting them causes mental discomfort" (as stated by Davis in 1926).
+In this sense, discovery science is based on the attitude that "we must not allow our concepts of the earth, in so far as they transcend the reach of observation, to root themselves so deeply and so firmly in our minds that the process of uprooting them causes mental discomfort" (as stated by Davis in 1926).
 For discovery science to be utilised, there is a need to revert to creating and testing genuine hypotheses, rather than focusing on praising concepts that are already familiar.
 While researchers commonly feel that new hypotheses will naturally emerge inductively from curiosity in the relevant field, it should be acknowledged that hypotheses can be generated by models.
 Additionally, deductive testing must involve field observation, so that imperfect answers can be substituted with questions that are more clearly defined.